 Additional experience in this area includes:

-- Designing, drafting and reviewing profit-sharing plans, 401(k) plans, money purchase pension plans, 403(b) tax-deferred annuity plans, 457 plans, and related agreements.
+- Reviewing and drafting documents related to profit-sharing plans, 401(k) plans, money purchase pension plans, 403(b) tax-deferred annuity plans, 457 plans, and related agreements.

 - Representing plan sponsors in Internal Revenue Service (IRS) and U.S. Department of Labor (DOL) audits and correction programs.